-Here’s my roundup of 15 best apps for writers.
+Here’s my roundup of 15 best apps for freelance writers.
 Let me know if I’ve missed anything!

 I should say right off the bat these are my personal choices, customized for the type of freelance work I do.
 So know that when I say “best” this is subjective.
 They may not work for you—fair!
 But if you’re looking for some apps to try out I hope this is an awesome point to help you cut through the overwhelm, maybe save some time testing apps, and get back to your writing!